PM-Dungeon/dungeon-starter/documentation/quickstart_en.md

 ## First start

-The **{specifications/defaults/presets}** are already executable and can be run directly.
+The **{specifications/defaults/presets/requirements}** are already executable and can be run directly.
 To do this, you can either load the presets as a project in your IDE and start the application via the run function or you can start the application via the command line.
 To do this, go to the `desktop/code` directory, open the command line and enter the following command:

 - If you are using Windows: `bash gradlew run`
 - If you are running Linux: `./gradlew run`

-_Note_: If you have problems starting the application, please check the [FAQ](https://github.com/PM-Dungeon/desktop/wiki/FAQ#problem--gradle-konfiguration-wird-nicht-erkannt).If you still cannot solve your problem, please contact us **early**.
+_Note_: If you have problems starting the application, please check the [FAQ](https://github.com/PM-Dungeon/desktop/wiki/FAQ#problem--gradle-konfiguration-wird-nicht-erkannt).
+If you still cannot solve your problem, please contact us **early**.

 The game should now start and you should be able to see a section of the level for the first time.